brenstar/chemu/README.md

 | stack        | chemu/stack.h        | chipstack   | Routines for modifying a ChipStack struct |
 | timer        | chemu/timer.h        | chiptimer   | Encapsulates a CHIP-8 timer, which counts down at 60Hz |

+To include all modules in a source file use the chemu.h header

 # Naming conventions and style

 * Struct names are camel case followed by `_s`